Neodymium magnet

+NdFeB magnets can be classified as sintered or bonded, depending on the manufacturing process used.

 History

 General Motors (GM) and Sumitomo Special Metals independently discovered the Nd2Fe14B compound almost simultaneously in 1984.
-The research was initially driven by the high raw materials cost of SmCo permanent magnets, which had been developed earlier.
+The research was initially driven by the high raw materials cost of samarium-cobalt permanent magnets (SmCo), which had been developed earlier.
 GM focused on the development of melt-spun nanocrystalline Nd2Fe14B magnets, while Sumitomo developed full-density sintered Nd2Fe14B magnets.

 GM commercialized its inventions of isotropic Neo powder, bonded neo magnets, and the related production processes by founding Magnequench in 1986 (Magnequench has since become part of Neo Materials Technology, Inc., which later merged into Molycorp).
 The company supplied melt-spun Nd2Fe14B powder to bonded magnet manufacturers.
-The Sumitomo facility became part of the Hitachi Corporation, and has manufactured but also licensed other companies to produce sintered Nd2Fe14B magnets.
+The Sumitomo facility became part of Hitachi, and has manufactured but also licensed other companies to produce sintered Nd2Fe14B magnets.
 Hitachi has held more than 600 patents covering neodymium magnets.

 Chinese manufacturers have become a dominant force in neodymium magnet production, based on their control of much of the world's rare-earth mines.

 The United States Department of Energy has identified a need to find substitutes for rare-earth metals in permanent magnet technology and has funded such research.
 The Advanced Research Projects Agency-Energy has sponsored a Rare Earth Alternatives in Critical Technologies (REACT) program, to develop alternative materials.
-In 2011, ARPA-E awarded 31.6 million dollars to fund Rare-Earth Substitute projects.
+In 2011, ARPA-E awarded 31.6 million dollars to fund rare-earth substitute projects.
 Because of its role in permanent magnets used for wind turbines, it has been argued that neodymium will be one of the main objects of geopolitical competition in a world running on renewable energy.
 This perspective has been criticized for failing to recognize that most wind turbines do not use permanent magnets and for underestimating the power of economic incentives for expanded production.